iPaper/ipaper.github.io/pages/integration--custom-domain.md

 catalogs.client.com => {partner}.ipapercms.dk
 ```

-{% include important.html content="The subdomain MUST be setup as a CNAME record.
-An A record will not work." %}
+{% include important.html content="The subdomain MUST be setup as a CNAME record, an A record will not work.
+If you have both External and Internal DNS, the CNAME record should be set up on both." %}

 ## Verification